Senior Organisational Development Consultant

 Chris has been a registered general counselling psychologist since 2006 and is a member of the Australian Psychological Society.

-During the ensuing 11 years, he has developed a broad range of skills and competencies in private practice, sessional lecturing in behavioural studies at Monash University, and various areas of organisational development, including Facilitation and Training, mediation, and critical incident debriefing.
+Chris has developed a broad range of skills and competencies in private practice, sessional lecturing in behavioural studies at Monash University, and various areas of organisational development, including Facilitation and Training, mediation, and critical incident debriefing.

 At this stage of Chris’ career, he focuses on providing onsite care for organisations and their employees when experiencing a critical incident.
 A critical incident, as defined by the national code, is a traumatic event, or the threat of an event, which causes extreme stress, fear, or injury.